What is the spiritual meaning of UTI had yeast infection?

 - a strong, persistent urge to urinate.

-- Take extra precautions after sexual activity (because it may increase the risk to introduce bacteria into the bladder area).
+Take extra precautions after sexual activity (because it may increase the risk of introducing bacteria into the bladder area).